Skip to content

 Daedalus Wallet Guide

 Cardano is home to a growing decentralized finance (DeFi) scene.
 Anyone seeking a reliable wallet for this ecosystem will find a compelling option in Daedalus.
-This is the blockchain’s official wallet, created and maintained by the core development team.
+It’s the blockchain’s official wallet, created and maintained by the core development team.

 Daedalus lets you store $ADA, NFTs, and other native Cardano tokens issued on the platform.
 You can also use it for staking and governance voting.
 It is essentially Cardano’s core wallet.
-This makes it suitable for anyone looking to reach a deeper level of participation in Cardano.
+It’s suitable for anyone looking to deepen their participation in that ecosystem.

 Here is everything you need to know about it, from download and installation to recovery and troubleshooting.